till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 type(some_text) # String
 ```

-**Strings** in Python are a set of characters represented by the quotation marks.
+**Strings** in Python are a set of characters grouped together in quotation marks.
 Python allows either a pair of single or double quotes.

 **Lists** are the most versatile data types in Python.
 A list contains items separated by commas and enclosed in square brackets `[ ... ]`.
 In Python, all the items belonging to a list can be of different data type.

-The values stored in a list can be accessed using the slice operator ([] and [:]) with indexes **starting at 0 at the beginning of the list**.
-The last point is a popular stumbling block, so beware!
+The values stored in a list can be accessed using the slice operator (`[]` and `[:]`) with indexes **starting at 0 at the beginning of the list**.
+That's a popular stumbling block, so beware!

-The plus (+) sign is the list concatenation operator, and the asterisk (\*) is the repetition operator.
+The plus sign is the list concatenation operator, and the asterisk (`*`) is the repetition operator.

 ```python
 list = [ 'abc', 12 , 2.23, 'john', 70.2 ]
 tinylist = [123, 'john']

 my_name = "John Doe"
 my_job = "technician"